Parliament Building (Quebec): Statues

-The front wall of the parliament building has houses a total of 26 statues, which were ordered in 1886 and delivered in 1894 from Louis-Philippe Hébert and eight other sculptors, all from Paris.
-Two of the statues represent allegorical themes (Religion and Country and History and Poetry) and are located on either side of the tower; another two represent the indigenous people of Quebec (in this case, the Abenaki), while the rest honors important people in the history of Québec.
-Most of them are located in the niches in the National Assembly's wall.
+The front wall of the parliament building houses a total of 26 statues, which were ordered in 1886 and delivered in 1894 from Louis-Philippe Hébert and eight other sculptors, all from Paris.
+Two of the statues represent allegorical themes (Religion and Country and History and Poetry) and are on either side of the tower; another two represent the indigenous people of Quebec (in this case, the Abenaki), while the rest honour important people in the history of Quebec.
+Most of them are in the niches in the Parliament Building's outer wall.
 Samuel de Champlain's statue, as well as the History and Poetry allegorical statues are not shown here.

 In addition to that, several monuments to famous politicians are scattered on the front lawn of the parliament.

 Heraldry

-The Parliament has a total of 97 coats of arms, of which 87 are identified.
-Quebec's and Montreal's coat of arms appear over the statues of their founders; several heraldic signs of the first lieutenant-governors of Quebec, as well as the names of prominent families of Quebec can also be seen on the front wall.
+The Parliament Building has a total of 97 coats of arms, of which 87 are identified.
+Quebec City's and Montreal's coat of arms appear over the statues of their founders.
+Several heraldic signs of the first lieutenant-governors of Quebec, as well as the names of prominent families of Quebec can also be seen on the front wall.